harshita25221/JobLens34/RENDER_DEPLOYMENT.md

 - Check the deployment logs in your Render dashboard
 - Verify environment variables are set correctly
 - Ensure all dependencies are listed in `requirements.txt`
+- **Issue**: "Out of memory" errors
+  - **Solution**: The application has been configured to use the Standard plan with optimized Gunicorn settings (--workers=1 --threads=2) to reduce memory usage.
+If you still encounter memory issues, consider:
+    - Upgrading to a higher plan with more resources
+    - Further optimizing memory-intensive operations in the code
+    - Adding memory monitoring to identify specific bottlenecks

 ### Frontend Issues